sanskriti16/robustest_documentation_source/teststepdetails.rst

 On clicking on the 'Add New Xpath', you can modify the existing Xpath by either:

-a. adding more attributes to it (by selecting the checkbox next to the attribute being added); or;
+a. adding more attributes to it (by selecting the checkbox next to the attribute being added); or

 b. editing the Xpath manually